bLiGM/Microbit-Unity/README.md

 # Microbit-Unity
 Unity scripts to allow the BBC Microbit to be used as a Unity Controller

-**Note that these scripts current only work in Windows, but can be altered to work in other operating systems.**
+**Note that these scripts currently only work in Windows, but can be altered to work in other operating systems.**

 ### Installation